3liz/lizmap-documentation/source/publish/customization/themes.rst

 Principle
 ---------

 It is possible to create themes for all maps of a repository or for a single map within a repository.
-This function needs to be activated by the administrator and uses the directory :file:`media`.
-Read how to use :ref:`media` in Lizmap.

 The principle is: